lalizlabeth/apartment-list/README.md

     * For example, "foo/bar/../baz" should be normalized to "foo/baz".

 The program is written with Python 2.7.
 Make sure you have Python installed on your computer before continuing.
-You can download it [linkref]: http://www.python.org/download/ here.
+You can download it [here](http://www.python.org/download/).
+Here are the steps to running the program.
+Also, pull the files from GitHub or just download the file.
+1. Open up Terminal (or Command Line on PC).
+2. CD into the directory where you have stored "normalize.py"
+3. When you have found the correct directory, type "python normalize.py" to run the program.
+4. You will be prompted to input your file path.
+After you input your file path, it will output the normalized path.
+5. If you want to run the program again, simply type "yes" to normalize another path.
+6. If you want to terminate the program, type "no" or Ctrl/Cmd-C.